 Built-in access to online forums and social communities gives users a place where they can workshop solutions together.
 It also gives you more insight into the problems, ideas, and experiences users are having.
 This lets you identify unsolved issues and assign them to agents.

-One of the biggest differentiators of a top self-service platform is whether it includes a service catalogue option.
+One of the biggest differentiators of a top self-service platform is whether it includes a service catalog option.
 The ServiceNow® Service Catalog application uses simple forms to give customers the opportunity to request solutions directly from relevant departments.
 Workflow allows you to monitor progress, analyze performance, and detour customers when needed.

 Employee self-service portals free up HR personnel from repetitive tasks related to HR transactions and many employee services.
 Employee portals also help standardize important processes, while offering a reliable platform for record keeping and reporting.
 Together, these advantages translate into cost savings in terms of both time and efficiency.